Nihal-197/MMM/Readme.md

 - [x] Sklearn

 ### What inputs it demands?
-- hierarchy (the Brand/Manufacturer/Subbrand or anything given in config)
+- Hierarchy (the Brand/Manufacturer/Subbrand or anything given in config)
 - Name of the hierarchy
 - Geographical level (Ex.
 All India or some zone region)
 - Sub Geographical data( if opted for more specs according to config file)